-Three years of negotiations have failed to resolve multiple differences, including over food and environmental safety, with critics saying the pact would hand too much power to big multinationals at the expense of consumers and workers.
+Three years of negotiations failed to resolve multiple differences, including over food and environmental safety, with critics saying the pact would hand too much power to big multinationals at the expense of consumers and workers.

 Backers of a sweeping US-EU free trade deal see it bringing economic gains on both sides of the Atlantic.
+EU trade ministers will discuss the issue when they next meet in Bratislava on September 22.